By Eric Vandenbroeck and

 at home without attempting to prepare his island against attack.
 Schönau, representative of the Order at the Congress

-unequivocally that the French intended to seize Malta and urged him to take
+that the French intended to seize Malta and urged him to take precautions, but

-precautions, but the Grand Master preferred to pay no heed.
-This inactivity,
+the Grand Master preferred to pay no heed.
+This inactivity, coming after the

-coming after the six years of enfeebled government during Rohan's illness, was
+six years of enfeebled government during Rohan's illness, was fatal to the

-fatal to the morale of the island.
-The Directory had commissioned General
+morale of the island.
+The Directory had commissioned General Bonaparte to lead

-Bonaparte to lead an expedition to Egypt and seize Malta to give France a naval
+an expedition to Egypt and seize Malta to give France a naval base in the

-base in the central Mediterranean.
-Nelson was cruising off Toulon to stop any
+central Mediterranean.
+Nelson was cruising off Toulon to stop any such

-such departure, but Bonaparte gave him the slip, and on 6 June 1798, he
+departure, but Bonaparte gave him the slip, and on 6 June 1798, he appeared off

 The Fall of Malta